Mawlana (film): Production

+Release

+Mawlana was released on January 27, 2016 in Egypt.

 Reception

 Mawlana was a financial success in Egypt, earning 7.3 million Egyptian pounds ($388,300) by its third week.
 Variety, described the film as "a candid critique of corruption and fundamentalism," anticipating it to be one of Egypt's most talked-about movies.

-The Hollywood Reporter praises "The Preacher" for its bold and focused critique of the way politics manipulates religion, capturing the dark atmosphere of the times with verve, emotion, and humor.
+The Hollywood Reporter praised The Preacher for its bold and focused critique of the way politics manipulates religion, capturing the dark atmosphere of the times with verve, emotion, and humor.
 It notes that the film's message of religious tolerance seems daring and gives the film a modern edge, while the only downside was some awkward plotting at the end.

-"Mawlana" is a film with a timely and important message but falls short in terms of storytelling subtlety and character depth, according to Yasmine Zohdi.
+Mawlana is a film with a timely and important message but falls short in terms of storytelling subtlety and character depth, according to Yasmine Zohdi.
 She notes, "By playing it safe, the story loses its resonance."